grimme-lab/qc2-teaching/doc/intro.rst

    Press ENTER or type command to continue

-The first line is from your program, the second one produced by ``vim``.
+The first line is from your program, the second one is produced by ``vim``.

 .. note::